wasinger/htmlpagedom/README.md

 Wa72\HtmlPageDom consists of two classes:

--   *HtmlPage* represents one HTML document and offers convenience functions like setTitle($title), setMeta('description', $description), getBody()

--   *HtmlPageCrawler* is used by HtmlPage for selecting and manipulating elements of the document's DOM tree.
-    It extends Symfony\Components\DomCrawler by adding manipulation functions such as setInnerHtml(), addClass() or css().
+-   *HtmlPageCrawler* extends Symfony\Components\DomCrawler by adding jQuery inspired, HTML specific DOM *manipulation* functions such as html(), before(), append(), wrap(), addClass() or css().
-    It's like jQuery for PHP: you can select elements of an HTML page using CSS selectors and change their attributes and content.
+    It's like jQuery for PHP: simply select elements of an HTML page using CSS selectors and change their attributes and content.

+-   *HtmlPage* represents one complete HTML document and offers convenience functions like setTitle($title), setMeta('description', $description), getBody().
+It uses HtmlPageCrawler for filtering and manipulation DOM Elements.

 Requirements
 ------------